Research Associate in Heavy Vehicle Performance and Energy Efficiency

 He supervised undergraduate students for the 3F2 Systems & Control course in the Lent term of 2017-2018 and in the Lent term of 2018-2019.

 He received Bachelor of Technology in Electronics and Communication Engineering from National Institute of Technology Allahabad, India, in 2006.
-During the years 2006 to 2009, he worked at STMicroelectronics (Greater Noida, India), Indian Institute of Science (Bangalore, India) and Cranes Software (Bangalore, India) for one year each.
+During the years 2006 to 2009, he worked at ST Microelectronics (Greater Noida) and Indian Institute of Science (Bengaluru) for one and two years respectively.

-He received Master of Science Cum Laude in Systems and Control, and PhD from Delft University of Technology, The Netherlands, in 2011 and 2016 respectively.
-His PhD thesis was on Lateral Vehicle Dynamics Control and Vehicle State Estimation: A Tyre Force Measurement based Approach.
+He received Master of Science (MSc) Cum Laude in Systems and Control, and PhD from Delft University of Technology, The Netherlands, in 2011 and 2016 respectively.
+His MSc thesis was on State Dependent Riccati Equation based Integrated Vehicle Dynamics Controller and PhD thesis was on Lateral Vehicle Dynamics Control and Vehicle State Estimation: A Tyre Force Measurement based Approach.

-Before relocating to Cambridge as a postdoc, he worked for about two years at the Integrated Vehicle Safety Department of the Netherlands Organization for Applied Scientific Research (TNO), The Netherlands.
+Before relocating to Cambridge, he worked for about two years at the Integrated Vehicle Safety Department of the Netherlands Organization for Applied Scientific Research (TNO).
 There he worked on vehicle dynamics control, vehicle state estimation and autonomous driving projects.

 Department role and responsibilities